tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 and "Escaping Output" in "View".
 I'm not saying about MVC here.
 But codex says to use
 "[Validating Sanitizing and Escaping User Data][Sanitizing-Escaping]" along the context.
-So the developer should design the context at first.
+So every developer should design the context at first.

 ### SQL Injection ###